swt30/thesis/chapters/02-eos/02-eos.md

 IAPWS extrapolations     Functional    Remaining regions
 ----------------------------------------------------------------------------------
 Table: I used a variety of equations of state in compiling my final EOS.
-"Tabular" indicates that I interpolated between values specified in the paper.
+$^\star$"Tabular" indicates that I interpolated between values specified in the paper.
 "Functional" indicates that I used the functional form given in the paper.
 {#tbl:my-eos}